unyt-org/uix/docs/manual/01 Getting Started.md

 > [!NOTE]
 > We recommend using [Visual Studio Code](https://code.visualstudio.com/download) for developing UIX apps.
-> In VS Code, you can install the [DATEX Workbench](https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench) extension
+> In VS Code, you need to install the [Deno](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) extension.
+> You can also install the [DATEX Workbench](https://marketplace.visualstudio.com/items?itemName=unytorg.datex-workbench) extension
 > for UIX and DATEX language support.